+The Board of Directors administers the Option Plan.
+The Board grants options from time to time to selected employees and advisors, and sets the terms and conditions of the options.
 The Board may amend or terminate the Option Plan at any time and for any reason, subject to any required regulatory approval and stockholder approval.
 Stockholder approval shall be required if the amendment effects any of the following: